Advanced Classroom Management:

 · Complete all course journal article and essay writing assignments with the minimum word count shown for each writing assignment.

 Presents a comparison of the behavioral and social-cognitive models of behavior management as they are used in the schools.
 Special attention is paid to the merits and limitations of each model and a rationale for when each should be used.
 A detailed description of how each model might be applied to a common behavior problem in the class is provided.

-This chapter also discusses the concepts of extrinsic and intrinsic motivation, and introduces the concept of self-motivation (Self-mo).
-Provides a detailed explanation of how Self-mo can be used with students in school settings to eliminate and prevent behavior problems.
+This chapter also discusses the concepts of extrinsic and intrinsic motivation, introduces the concept of self-motivation (Self-mo) and provides a detailed explanation of how Self-mo can be used with students in school settings to eliminate and prevent behavior problems.